FOSD/FOSD2018/pages/index.md

 Participants can present previously published work as well as unpublished work, including early ideas and work in progress.
 The key is to encourage discussions, to receive feedback and to create a network for new collaboration

-An invited talk will be given by Julia Lawall (INRIA)
+An invited talk will be given by TBD

 Every year there is an informal competition, FOSD Cool Wall, where everyone votes for the coolest name of a tool that has been presented during the meeting.

-**The deadline for the abstract is January 16th, 2017.**
+**The deadline for the abstract is January 16th, 2018.**
 We will provide notifications one week later.
 If you need more lead time for visa application or travel planning, reach out to us.

 ### Your Stay